Ball screw drive

 Among the rotating drive components are the ball screw drive, timing belt pulleys and the motor (rotor).
 Because of its high rotation speed the angular momentum of the motor is considerable.

-Also, you can support the reversal motion of the wing in the lower final
+Also, you can support the reversal motion of the wing in the lower final position

-end position spring (as
+end position spring as at the (rack and

-for generating thrust, but unfavourable for the lift.
+but unfavourable for the lift.

 3.2.2 Reversal in the upper final wing position